Nicolas Claxton NBA Playoffs Player Props: Nets vs. 76ers

 Nicolas Claxton Insights vs. the 76ers

-- Claxton's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Nets rank 28th in possessions per game with 99.2.

-- Defensively, the 76ers are third in the NBA, allowing 110.9 points per contest.

-- The 76ers are the second-ranked team in the league, allowing 41.2 rebounds per game.
+- On the glass, the 76ers are ranked second in the league, giving up 41.2 rebounds per game.

-- The 76ers are the sixth-ranked team in the league, conceding 24.2 assists per contest.
+- Giving up 24.2 assists per game, the 76ers are the sixth-ranked squad in the league.

 Nicolas Claxton vs. the 76ers